Why You Should Talk to Your Kids About the Hazards of Too Much Screen Time

 Because of the pervasiveness of today’s technology, enacting tech rules on kids can be a challenge for many parents.
 Fortunately, they are not alone.
-Physician and filmmaker Dr. Delaney Ruston reveals the magnitude of too much screen time in her celebrated educational documentary, Screenagers.
+Partnering with the school's technology coaches, Concordia administrators recently hosted a screening of the celebrated educational documentary, Screenagers, in which filmmaker and physician Dr. Delaney Ruston reveals the negative effects too much screen time has on children.
 The film seeks to increase understanding and inspire communities to work together to better manage screen time in our homes and schools.
 Talking openly about solutions gives parents the confidence to set appropriate tech limits.

 Screenagers emerged directly from Dr. Ruston’s own experience with the challenge of “raising teenagers whose attention was increasingly consumed by screen-based activities.”
 As a physician, she was curious to know how our new tech world was affecting the development of our children.
 Researching the impact of video gaming and social media on self-esteem, social skills and academics, she began to understand the necessity of better managing her teenagers’ screen time.